yiweisun242/sample-git-project/README.md

 # sample-git-project
-this is repository for my learning course
+this is welcome repository for my learning course to just let us to view